betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 ### Putting the software effort in context
 The whole Apollo GN&C system was about $600M over ten years<sup>[18]</sup>.
 The software alone was about 10% of that or about $60M<sup>[17]</sup>, the majority of it occurring over the last five years.
-This equates to $100M/year in 2019 dollars, about the same level of effort as the non-hardware portion of the Exascale Computing Program (ECP).
+This equates to $100M/year in 2019 dollars.

 > Before the first lunar landing, more than 1400 person-years of software
 > engineering effort had been expended, with a peak level of effort of 350